Towards a universality picture for the relaxation to equilibrium of kinetically constrained models: Proof of theorem

-Thus, using the inductive hypothesis and the fact that each site on $Sl_2(V;i)$ has an additional empty neighbour in $Sl_1(V;i)$, we can empty $Sl_2(V;i)$ by a legal canonical path which uses flips only in $Sl_2(V;i)$. \end{proof} We are now ready to state the main result for the case under consideration. \begin{proposition} In the above setting there exists a choice of the canonical paths occurring in Lemmas \ref{A} and \ref{B} such that, for a suitable positive constant $c$, \begin{itemize} \item each path is a legal canonical path and $\max(N_A,N_B)\le c n^d$; \item $\max(\rho_A,\rho_B)\le (1/q)^{cn^{d-1}}$. \end{itemize} \end{proposition} Using that $n=A\ell \log \ell$, $\ell$ being the critical length for the FA-(k-1)f model in $\bbZ^{d-1}$ given by (cf. \eqref{eq:Lc})
+Thus, using the inductive hypothesis and the fact that each site on $Sl_2(V;i)$ has an additional empty neighbour in $Sl_1(V;i)$, we can empty $Sl_2(V;i)$ by a legal canonical-path which uses flips only in $Sl_2(V;i)$. \end{proof} We are now ready to state the main result for the case under consideration. \begin{proposition} In the above setting there exists a choice of the canonical-paths occurring in Lemmas \ref{A} and \ref{B} such that, for a suitable positive constant $c$, \begin{itemize} \item each path is a legal canonical-path and $\max(N_A,N_B)\le c n^d$; \item $\max(\rho_A,\rho_B)\le (1/q)^{cn^{d-1}}$. \end{itemize} \end{proposition} Using that $n=A\ell \log \ell$, $\ell$ being the critical length for the FA-(k-1)f model in $\bbZ^{d-1}$ given by (cf. \eqref{eq:Lc})

 the proposition implies that